Whistleblowing Procedure Solicitors

-If you have blown the whistle and are subject to a disciplinary hearing, we can advise you and talk you through the routes you can go down.
-If you are wondering what to do about blowing the whistle, you may wish to discuss your options with an experienced employment lawyer.
+Whether you have blown the whistle and are subject to a disciplinary hearing, we can advise you.
+Our employment solicitors will talk you through the routes you can go down.
+If you are wondering what to do about blowing the whistle, you may wish to discuss your options with a lawyer who specialises in whistleblowing.

 Our employment solicitors have the knowledge and expertise with whistleblowing matters to advise you, whatever stage you are at.
 We can also help you to obtain a Settlement Agreement if necessary.

 You have the right not to be subjected to any disadvantage from your employer you have made a protected disclosure.

 This includes the right not to be unfairly dismissed or otherwise as a result of you blowing the whistle.